 Thank you for your understanding and please continue to protect yourself and others.

-The CUNY School of Public Health offers master’s and doctoral degree programs that prepare students to meet the public health challenges of the 21st century.
+The CUNY Graduate School of Public Health and Health Policy (CUNY SPH) offers master’s and doctoral degree programs that prepare students to meet the public health challenges of the 21st century.
 The school emphasizes interdisciplinary approaches to solving complex health problems by analyzing their causes at multiple levels of organization (such as individual, family, community, city, and nation) and planning interventions that address these levels of influence.

 - SOPHAS online application

-- Application fee: $135 for your first selection + $50 for each additional one (a)
+- Application fee: $140 for your first selection + $50 for each additional one

 - Background in the field